curiouscodepanda/palombo.github.io/_pages/about.md

 Big Questions: Life & Beyond
 ======
 Who are we?
 Why are we here?
-I enjoy exploring various "big questions" like the prelude of this paragraph.
-Trying to make sense of a world
+I enjoy exploring various "big questions" like the prelude of this paragraph, trying to make sense of this world.
 [View my articles on this subject here](https://palombo.life/big-questions)

 Learning: Developing New Skills & Improving Self